Hersey Hawkins: Post-playing career

 Hawkins was named as an assistant by head coach Ty Amundsen for the 2006–2007 season at Estrella Foothills High School varsity basketball in Goodyear, Arizona.
 He also came to the Hoopfest in 2009.
 He is currently the Player Development Director for the Portland Trail Blazers.

 Hawkins is married with three sons.
 His son Corey, who holds the Arizona high school record for most points in a career, now plays for the Idaho Stampede of the NBA Development League.
-He played for Arizona State from 2010–11 and UC Davis from 2012–15.
+He played for Arizona State from 2010 to 2011 and UC Davis from 2012 to 2015.
 His son Brandon played college basketball at University of the Pacific before finishing his career at Portland State.
 His son Devon played basketball at West Linn High School in Oregon and Clark College in Washington.
 Former NFL offensive lineman Flozell Adams is Hersey's cousin.